New strata laws started on 30 November 2016 and the new Building Defect Bond Scheme started on 1 January 2018.

 Tenants should check noticeboards and keep informed in case their strata scheme makes changes to current by-laws.
-This may happen when the strata scheme reviews its rules (by-laws) before 1 December 2017.
+This may happen when the strata scheme reviews its rules (by-laws) by 30 November 2017.
 Remember, you still have to get your landlord’s approval first to do things such as keep a pet or make any alterations to the property.

 Review any contract with your strata managing agent or caretaker or building manager entered before 30 November 2016 and be aware of these end dates on their term of appointment: